In the interests of avoiding complications due to lighting variation,

 marginally well for pose estimation, particularly along the x axis,

-performing purely appearance-based () pose estimation using
+performing purely appearance-based (

 the edge distribution fares much worse, as shown in